17 Shishito Pepper Recipes (+ Produce Guide)

 Learn everything you need to know about shishito peppers in this informative guide, including nutrition benefits, how to grow them, and gain access to 17 of the best shishito peppers recipes!

 Summer is coming to a close, so I’m savoring every bit of produce that I harvest from my garden until it’s gone.
-My plants are still producing tomatoes, cucumbers, jalapeños, chives, shishito peppers and bell peppers, but I’m getting much smaller quantities now than I was a few weeks ago.
+My plants are still producing well, but I’m getting much smaller quantities now than I was a few weeks ago.

 Shishito peppers are Japanese chile peppers.
 The peppers received the name shishi, abbreviated shishito, because the tip of the pepper was thought to resemble the head of a lion.

 The peppers are a popular snack in the Japanese culture.
-Shishito peppers have become popular in the United States over the past few years, and are offered at restaurants and are sold at farmers markets across the country.
+They’ve become popular in the United States over the past few years, and are offered at restaurants and are sold at farmers markets across the country.

-Shishito peppers are about 2-3 inches long, slender in width, and have thin, delicate walls.
-The peppers are wrinkled and curvy as well.
+The peppers are about about 2-3 inches long, slender in width, and have thin, delicate walls.
+They’re also wrinkled and curvy.

 They’re typically harvested when bright green, but if they’re left to ripen longer they will turn bright red.

-Normally shishito peppers have a mild, sweet flavor, but about one out of every 10 peppers is very spicy.
+Normally they have a mild, sweet flavor, but about one out of every 10 peppers is very spicy.
 This can be due to exposure to the sun or other environmental factors.

 Shishito peppers are available year round, but they’re in peak season during the summer and early fall.

-I planted a shishito pepper plant in my garden for the first time this year.
-I planted it in a raised bed in full sunlight in May and was harvesting peppers 4-6 weeks later.
+I planted a shishito pepper plant in my garden for the first time this year in a raised bed in full sunlight in May, and was harvesting peppers 4-6 weeks later.